 Tip: Make your virtual meetings more engaging by starting them off with a quick ice breaker question to lighten up the mood.

-The higher performing each team member is, the higher performing your overall team will be.
-That means high quality work created in an efficient way.
-Not only is a high performing team good for your company but it also helps job satisfaction as doing well will motivate individuals to continue growing their skillset.
+Accountability is a powerful motivator, and teamwork in the workplace is a surefire way to instill this sense of responsibility.
+It spurs team members not just to meet expectations, but to exceed them and willingly contribute their best ideas to the group's endeavors.
+The higher performing each team member is, the higher performing your overall team will be, meaning you can create high quality work more efficiently.
+Not only is a high performing team good for your company, but it also helps job satisfaction, as doing well will motivate individuals to continue growing their skillset.

-High performing example: It’s team review time and Kat gets a shoutout at the all hands for being a superb team member after implementing a new process to increase productivity.
-Kabir, a new team member, feels empowered to work hard and receive a superb review next quarter.
+High performing example: It’s team review time and Kat gets a shoutout at all hands for implementing a new process to increase productivity.
+Kabir, a new team member, feels empowered to work hard and will receive a superb review next quarter.

 Tip: High performing teams are usually made up of individuals who seek motivation from within, otherwise known as intrinsic motivation.참고: 팀에 동기를 부여하고 협업을 강화하는 팀워크 명언 100여 가지